LlmDl/SponsorPlugins/TownyCaptureSites.md

 You can view information about a specific CaptureSite using the `/t [SiteName]` command.

+After a Town captures a CaptureSite (either via a battle, or no-contest,) there is a configurable cooldown before the CaptureSite can be captured again.
+When a cooldown ends there is a global announcement.

 #### CaptureSites Rewards
 By default CaptureSites will reward towns with money.
 But on a per-Site basis you can alternatively set two types of item-based rewards:
   - Fixed Item(s) - This gives a list of items (which can be just one item,) to the defending town, every hour.